houd1ni/lafetch/README.md

   base: '/',
   // Object with headers.
   headers: {},
-  // List of middlewares executed from last to first
+  // List of async middlewares executed from last to first
   //   procesing queries. type is `(query: Query) => Promise<Query>`
   middleware: []
 })